 Anecdotal evidence from the fields provides a further glimpse into just how common these occurrences are.
-According to an Equal Employment Opportunity Commission lawyer reporting on farm worker women in Fresno, CA: “We were told that hundreds, if not thousands, of women had to have sex with supervisors to get or keep jobs and/or put up with a constant barrage of grabbing and touching and propositions for sex by supervisors.”
+According to the study “No Free Pass to Harrass”, an Equal Employment Opportunity Commission lawyer reported on farm worker women in Fresno, CA: “We were told that hundreds, if not thousands, of women had to have sex with supervisors to get or keep jobs and/or put up with a constant barrage of grabbing and touching and propositions for sex by supervisors.”

 Women resort to dressing like men in order to reduce chances of these unwanted, unsolicited advances.
-In one company, farm worker women refer to the field as the “fil de calzon”, or “field of panties”, because so many women have been raped by supervisors there.
+In the same study, farm worker women refer to the field where they worked as the “fil de calzon”, or “field of panties”, because so many women have been raped by supervisors there.

 These incidents of sexual harassment are exacerbated by documentation status.
 For instance, fear of being reported to immigration authorities can make women hesitant to report violations of their rights.
 According to the Southern Poverty Law Center: